-What Is a Mortgage in Principle?
+What Is a mortgage in Principle?

 A mortgage in principle (MIP) is a written statement from a mortgage lender or broker confirming that - based on a preliminary review of your income and credit profile - they would likely be willing to lend you a specified amount.
 It shows sellers and estate agents that you have had initial financial checks and are a credible buyer.

 It is also called an Agreement in Principle (AIP), Decision in Principle (DIP), or Approval in Principle.
-These terms all refer to exactly the same thing — different lenders and brokers use different names for the same document.
-The name on the certificate does not matter; the content and process are identical.
+These terms all refer to exactly the same thing - different lenders and brokers use different names for the same document.

-Mortgage in Principle vs Formal Mortgage Offer
+mortgage in Principle vs Formal mortgage Offer

-Does a Mortgage in Principle Affect Your Credit Score?
+Does a mortgage in Principle Affect Your Credit Score?

 This is the most common question - and the answer depends on which type of search the lender uses.

-How to Get a Mortgage in Principle — Step by Step
+How to Get a mortgage in Principle - Step by Step

 Choose: Broker or Direct Lender?